 “We expect demand for the hotel will be driven by business travellers, tourists and visitors to both Chadstone and offices of the 17 international and national businesses located on site, as well as the nearby Monash precinct employment hub.”

-Of Chadstone’s average of 23 million annual visitors, it’s estimated 350,000 of those are international tourists.
+Of Chadstone’s average of 24 million annual visitors, it is estimated 450,000 are international tourists.
 With two Monash University campuses nearby, Chadstone’s owners also hope the hotel will appeal to relatives and friends visiting students at the university.

 “We know from Tourism Australia research that 47 per cent of overseas visitation to Australia is due to education and therefore supporting visiting friends and relatives is a huge market for us,” Viney says.

 AccorHotels, Australia’s largest hotel operator, will manage the luxury hotel under its MGallery by Sofitel brand.
-It will feature health and wellness facilities (including a spa, pool and gym), conference and meeting room, two restaurants, a lounge bar and a ballroom for up to 400 people.
+It will feature health and wellness facilities (including a spa, pool and gym), conference and meeting room, two restaurants, a lounge bar and a ballroom for up to 400 people and a rooftop conservatory bar.
+Guest rooms will feature custom lighting, brass and leather finishes, Appelles amenities, and a locally-sourced minibar stocked with Victorian produce.

 Viney didn’t have specifics on the two restaurants but says, “As we are running a five-star hotel rating, we consider the restaurants will offer that as well, to meet growing consumer demand for unique food experiences”.

-It’s part of a plan to “deliver more and elevated food offerings” at Chadstone in general, says the group general manager, Fiona McKenzie.
+It’s part of a plan to deliver more and elevated food offerings at Chadstone in general, says the group general manager, Fiona Mackenzie.

 The hotel will be located on Princes Highway, between Chadstone Shopping Centre and the commercial office tower.
 It will have views of the Melbourne cityscape, Port Phillip Bay and the Dandenong Ranges.